tarwn/lessthandot-hugo/blogs/content/posts/2016-03-02-mvvm-validation-with-knockoutjs-dont-put-it-in-the-viewhtml.md

 	this.price = orderLineModel.price.extend({ validate: { type: currencyType, min: 0, max: 100, required: true } });
 }
 ```
 The example is an Order object with a collection of Order Lines that alow a user to free-type a name, quantity, and price which are then used for various sub-total calculations and presumably saved at some point.
-In the &#8220;PresentationModel&#8221;, I&#8217;ve extended the Model&#8217;s properties with the validation/formatting definitions for each of the values.
+In the “PresentationModel”, I've extended the Model's properties with the validation/formatting definitions for each of the values.

 <div id="attachment_4416" style="width: 568px" class="wp-caption aligncenter">
   <a href="/wp-content/uploads/2016/02/Screenshot.png"><img src="/wp-content/uploads/2016/02/Screenshot.png" alt="Formatted and Validated Inputs" width="558" height="183" class="size-full wp-image-4416" srcset="/wp-content/uploads/2016/02/Screenshot.png 558w, /wp-content/uploads/2016/02/Screenshot-300x98.png 300w" sizes="(max-width: 558px) 100vw, 558px" /></a>